 Guarding the entrance to the Atlantic Ocean to north and south are two mountains, the Rock of Gibraltar at 426 metres to the north and the much higher Jebel Musa at 851 metres in Morocco to the south, the Pillars of Hercules.
-At this point the Straits are just 14 kilometres wide and, even today, a hazardous place to be due to the strong currents.
+At this point, the Straits are just 14 kilometres wide and, even today, a dangerous place to be due to the strong currents.
 The Atlantic Ocean is one metre higher than the Mediterranean due to the Med evaporating faster than it can be refilled from rivers.
 There is a constant stream of water from west to east as the Atlantic tries to top up the Mediterranean.
 That is why, on our side of the Mediterranean, the sea feels cool even in the summer as far up the coast as Marbella where the cold Atlantic waters start to disperse south into the bulk of the Mediterranean Sea.
-Navigators also have to cope with the tidal streams that flow west to east and east to west and the wind that, for the majority of the year is funnelled between the land masses and blows west to east, a wind known as the Poniente, or east to west, the Levante.
+Navigators also must cope with the tidal streams that flow west to east and east to west and the wind that, for the majority of the year is funnelled between the land masses and blows west to east, a wind that is known as the Poniente, or east to west, the Levante.
 Just west of Gibraltar is Tarifa, reputed to be the windiest place in Europe.

 Stories of the horrific seas, fiendish weather and devilish serpents, probably the concentration of whales, to be found in the Straits were brought back to the east by these early maritime explorers who actually managed to pass through them to establish trading posts at Gades (Cádiz) about 850 BC and further north along the Atlantic coast of Portugal.
-The tales were an obvious warning to rival traders not to pass through the Strait and interrupt their trade with the Tartessians in Spain and the Celts in Portugal.
+The tales were an unmistakable warning to rival traders not to pass through the Strait and interrupt their trade with the Tartessians in Spain and the Celts in Portugal.

 Around 600 BC an ancient Greek poet called Peisander wrote of the twelve labours of the Greek mythical hero Hercules.
 The tenth task was to steal the cattle of the giant Geryon who lived on an island called Erytheia in the mythical Hesperides in the far west of the Mediterranean.
-The more literal Greeks interpreted Hesperides as being the land of the Tartessos in the area of present day Huelva and Cádiz.
-Another Greek poet, one hundred years after Peisander, called the westernmost point of Hercules’ journey, ‘the gates of Gades’, probably a reference to the Phoenician trading post at present day Cádiz.
+The more literal Greeks interpreted Hesperides as being the land of the Tartessos in the area of present-day Huelva and Cádiz.
+Another Greek poet, one hundred years after Peisander, called the westernmost point of Hercules’ journey, ‘the gates of Gades’, probably a reference to the Phoenician trading post at present-day Cádiz.
 The tales initiated a cult following.
 Young men set off to emulate Hercules and, incidentally, become competitors for the trade west of the Straits, probably the desired result of the author, nothing if not canny those Greeks.